Watch for Mars and the full Harvest Moon

-Depending on where you live worldwide, the first of two October 2020 full moons will fall on October 1 or 2, 2020.
-For the Northern Hemisphere, this upcoming full moon counts as this year’s full Harvest moon and the first full moon of the autumn season; for the Southern Hemisphere, this full moon ushers in the first full moon of spring.
-No matter where you live, look for a full-looking moon to light up the nighttime from dusk till dawn these next few nights.
-Moreover, that nearby brilliant red “star” near the moon is no star at all but the the red planet Mars, now poised to reach its once-in-two-years opposition in our sky.
+Depending on where you live worldwide, the upcoming full moon will fall on October 1 or 2, 2020.
+For the Northern Hemisphere, this full moon counts as our Harvest Moon (full moon nearest the September equinox) and the first full moon of the autumn season.
+For the Southern Hemisphere, it’s the first full moon of spring.
+No matter where you live, look for a full-looking moon to light up the nighttime from dusk until dawn these next few nights.
+What’s more, that nearby brilliant red “star” to the east of the moon is no star at all.
+It’s the red planet Mars, now poised to reach its once-in-two-years opposition in our sky.

-A season is defined as the period of time between an equinox and solstice, or vice versa.
-Typically, there are three full moons in one season, and, in 2020, the season between the September 2020 equinox and the December 2020 solstice presents the typical 3 full moons.
+Astronomers define a season as the time period between an equinox and a solstice, or vice versa.
+Typically, there are three full moons in one season.
+In 2020, the season between the September 2020 equinox and the December 2020 solstice harbors the typical three full moons.

 September 2020 equinox: September 22 at 13:31 UTC